 We can't afford to wait any longer.
 The Climate Risk Disclosure Act requires public companies to disclose critical information about their exposure to climate-related risks.
-It directs the SEC, in consultation with climate experts at other federal agencies, to issue rules within one year that require every public company to disclose:
+This bill directs the SEC, in consultation with climate experts at other federal agencies, to issue rules within two years that require every public company to disclose:

-- Its direct and indirect greenhouse gas emissions - The total amount of fossil-fuel related assets that it owns or manages - How its valuation would be affected if climate change continues at its current pace or if policymakers successfully restrict greenhouse gas emissions to meet the Paris accord goal; and - Its risk management strategies related to the physical risks and transition risks posed by climate change
+- Its direct and indirect greenhouse gas emissions - The total amount of fossil-fuel related assets that it owns or manages - How its valuation would be affected if climate change continues at its current pace or if policymakers successfully restrict greenhouse gas emissions to meet the 1.5 degrees Celsius goal; and - Its risk management strategies related to the physical risks and transition risks posed by the climate crisis.